METAL FINISHING HEADQUARTERS

 For the normal specification of "Gold Plate per MIL-DTL-45204" or "Gold Plate per MIL-G-45204" for all types and grades, nickel underplate is used as a diffusion barrier when plating copper or copper alloys, since gold will readily diffuse into copper.
 If your application will be negatively impacted by the reduced electrical conductivity of nickel or the magnetic properties of nickel, you should specify, on print or purchase order, that nickel underplating should not be used, and you should ensure that the gold thickness will be sufficient for your application.
 A typical print note would read "Gold Plate per MIL-G-45204 Type III, Grade A - NO nickel underplate".
 If your basis material is copper or a copper alloy, it does not hurt to specifically request the nickel underplate (e.g. "Gold Plate per MIL-G-45204 Type I, Grade C - WITH nickel underplate".
 These are not decisions that should be left to a plating shop.

-Our table lists all combinations of Type and Grade; although it is quite difficult to achieve some of them.
+It is quite difficult to achieve some combinations of Type and Grade.
 Normally cobalt and/or nickel is used to harden the plating to achieve the Grade C or D hardness, and it is very difficult to simultaneously achieve the 99.9% purity with the Grade C or D hardness; although, there are some sulfite-based commercial chemistries able to achieve Type III, Grade C using arsenous acid to brighten and harden the deposit.
 Normally the Type III (Grade A) gold is plated from a cyanide bath.
 The common callouts are "Gold Plate per MIL-DTL-45204 Type I, Grade C" for alloyed, hard gold and "Gold Plate per MIL-DTL-45204 Type III, Grade A" for pure, soft gold.

 Neither the ASTM B488 nor the MIL-DTL-45204 specifications list bath impurities; however, we have listed them because they are crucial to successful plating results.
 If bath impurities are not tested and controlled, the shop will eventually fail the periodic purity tests and will then be in a recall situation.